Women in Japan: Surname change

-The Civil Code of Japan requires legally married spouses to have the same surname.
+A law in Japan, dating from 1896, requires a married couple to have a common surname.
 Although the law is gender-neutral, meaning that either spouse is allowed to change his/her name to that of the other spouse, Japanese women have traditionally adopted their husband's family name and 96% of women continue to do so as of 2015.
 In 2015, the Japanese Supreme Court upheld the constitutionality of the law, noting that women could use their maiden names informally, and stating that it was for the legislature to decide on whether to pass new legislation on separate spousal names.
+The law was challenged again in 2018, and the Supreme Court upheld it again in 2021.